 Let’s face it, when there are two babies to care for and feed during the night, your personal sleep will suffer.
 Dad, you need to help your wife.
-Ideally this includes taking turns with her during the night to care for the babies.
-In doing this great service to your children and spouse, you won’t sleep very well after twins arrive.
+Ideally, this includes taking turns with her during the night to care for the babies.
+In doing this great service to your children and spouse, you won’t sleep very well after the twins arrive.

 Waking up multiple times a night will quickly throw you into the depths of sleep deprivation.
 You will be a walking zombie.
 The good news is that with each passing week, your twins will draw closer and closer to sleeping longer during the night.
 This phase will one day be a fuzzy memory.

 Do you like to golf, play video games, or ride your bike?
 That’s great.
 You can go ahead and just put those things away for a season.
 You might even want to sell those items to fund your twins’ diaper addiction.

 The truth is that your twins are your new hobby.
 Feeding them, soothing them, playing with them, and maintaining your sanity will take all of your time.
 There is no free time with newborn twins.
 No free time = no hobbies.
 Sorry!

 Remember that you’ll be sleep-deprived.
 Yes, that will impact your performance at work.
 Driving tired can be as dangerous as driving drunk.
 So if you handle heavy machinery for work (including the car you drive to the office), use caution during those early months after twins arrive.